 San Jacinto is the name that a small group of producers from Ixban have given their coffees.
 Until 2014, these producers sold their coffee to various intermediaries in the Huehuetenango region, mostly resellers in the town of Huehuetenango.
 Luis Pedro now manages their coffee, with the help of Byron Benevante, who manages the small group of Huehuetenango producers for Luis Pedro.
 Byron and I spent some time together the past four years in Huehuetenango visiting Ixban, and discussed at length some of the limitations in Huehuetenango.
 Up until 2016, every producer in Huehuetenango, with the exception of Patricia Perez, was drying coffee using concrete patios and storing it in tiny warehouses that are exposed to the elements.
 This drying and storage method resulted in coffees from this area aging very quickly, and in many cases, they lose nearly all their attributes within a few months post harvest.
 The San Jacinto coffee was no exception.

 In 2016, although their drying infrastructure didn’t really change, I worked with the producers to improve the end point of the drying, which is key to achieving good results.
 We’ve also implemented Grain Pro bags for the storage of coffee after it’s dried.
-For the past two harvests, I am happy to share that I have seen tremendous improvements in the overall quality and consistency.
+For the past three harvests, I am happy to share that I have seen tremendous improvements in the overall quality and consistency.

 This particular lot is a blend from six small producers: Alberto Canoguitas, Marcos Aguilar, Gregorio Perez, Julio Lopez, Ernesto Velasquez, and Pascual López.
 I visited Guatemala this past harvest and was able to cup through the entire crop of San Jacinto coffees and although most of the harvest was solid, these individual lots were exceptional.